Analysis of parallel Schwarz algorithms for time-harmonic problems using block Toeplitz matrices: A non-Hermitian block Toeplitz structure

-Thus, as roots $z_{m}$ of $p_{m}(z)$ are eigenvalues $\lambda$ of $\mathcal{T}\in\mathbb{C}^{2m\times2m}$, we deduce that the limiting spectra of $\mathcal{T}$ lies on the curve defined by \eqref{LimitingCurve} as $m\rightarrow\infty$, except perhaps for simple eigenvalues \eqref{LimitingPoints} which can only occur if $|a^{2}|>|\frac{1}{2}b^{2} - a^{2}|$. \end{proof} We note that, while the so-called Szeg\H{o} formula does not apply in our non-Hermitian case, we have just proven that all eigenvalues of $\mathcal{T}$, except perhaps two, lie on the equivalent curve defined by eigenvalues of the (block) symbol of $\mathcal{T}$, which is precisely that defined in \eqref{LimitingCurve}.
+We note that, while the so-called Szeg\H{o} formula does not apply in our non-Hermitian case, we have just proven that the limiting eigenvalues of $\mathcal{T}$, except perhaps two, lie on the equivalent curve defined by eigenvalues of the (block) symbol of $\mathcal{T}$, which is precisely that defined in \eqref{LimitingCurve}.